cmubig/Social-Navigation-Simulator/README.md

 sudo ./install.sh
 ```
 ## Library Requirement and Suggested Version
+The following libraries will be automatically installed in the virtual environment(venv) created by the installation script.
+Your original python workspace, library versions will not be affected.

 The following libraries should already exist in the venv, when you run the install script.

 * tensorflow==1.15.2